Bernard Forbes, 8th Earl of Granard: Orders

-He was also working as assistant Postmaster General of the United Kingdom, Lord-in-waiting and Masters of the horse to King Edward VII between 1905 and 1910, and to King George V.
+He was also an assistant Postmaster General of the United Kingdom, a Lord-in-Waiting, and Master of the Horse to King Edward VII, between 1905 and 1910, and to King George V.

 Military

 In 1896, Granard was commissioned into the 3rd (Militia) Battalion, Gordon Highlanders, but on 29 November 1899 he transferred to a regular commission as a second lieutenant in the Scots Guards.
 Following the outbreak of the Second Boer War in late 1899, he was with the 2nd Battalion of his regiment as it left Southampton for South Africa on the SS Britannic in March 1900.
 He served with the 1st Battalion in South Africa from 1900 to 1902, taking part in the Battle of Belfast (August 1900) and operations at Komatipoort.
 While in South Africa, he was promoted to lieutenant on 20 July 1901.
 Following the end of the war, Lord Granard left Cape Town for England on the SS Simla in late July 1902.
 Promotion to captain followed in 1905.
 In 1908 he was appointed Lieutenant-Colonel in the Post Office Rifles.
 He resigned his commissions in the Post Office Rifles in 1910 and the Scots Guards in 1911.
 In 1916 he was recalled to command the 5th Battalion, Royal Irish Regiment.
 He was later Military Secretary to the Commander-in-Chief of the Salonika Forces from 1917.

 Apart from his political and military career, Granard was also on the board of Arsenal Football Club, and was club chairman from 1936 to 1939.